 The Employment Agreements provide that Messrs.
-Busch, Kiernan and Leon receive annual base salaries of \$600,000, \$335,000, and \$310,000, respectively, with target annual cash bonus opportunities beginning in 2021 of at least 100% of base salary (the "Target Annual Bonus"), subject to performance criteria and targets established and administered by the Company's board of directors (or a committee thereof).
+Busch, Kiernan and Leon receive initial annual base salaries of \$600,000, \$335,000, and \$310,000, respectively, with target annual cash bonus opportunities beginning in 2021 of at least 100% of base salary (the "Target Annual Bonus"), subject to performance criteria and targets established and administered by the Board (or a committee thereof).
 In addition, Messrs.
-Busch, Kiernan, and Leon are eligible to receive equity and other long-term incentive awards (including LTIP Units) at the discretion of the Company's board of directors (or a committee thereof) under any applicable plan or program adopted by the Company, and they will be eligible to participate in all employee benefit programs made available to the Company's senior executives generally.
+Busch, Kiernan, and Leon are eligible to receive equity and other long-term incentive awards (including LTIP Units) at the discretion of the Board (or a committee thereof) under any applicable plan or program adopted by the Company, and they will be eligible to participate in all employee benefit programs made available to the Company's senior executives generally.